system76/system76-ee/README.md

 On Linux, you may come across a `udev` issue, preventing you from having permissions to communicate with the device.
 The solution can be found [here](https://stackoverflow.com/questions/66480203/pyvisa-not-listing-usb-instrument-on-linux).

+#### Setting Up the Environment
+Installation and setup for the program goes as follows (installing on Pop!\_OS):
+1. Install Julia with apt: `sudo apt install julia`
+2. Enter the Julia REPL: `julia`
+3. Enter the package subspace: `]`
+4. Add the Julia packages: `add Conda PyCall DataFrames ArgParse CSV`
+5. Go back to the Julia REPL and set the Python environment to Julia's internal Python: `ENV["PYTHON"]=""`
+6. Rebuild PyCall in the package subspace: `]build PyCall`
+7. Back in the Julia REPL, use Conda: `using Conda`
+8. Add pyvisa-py and dependancies to the environment: `Conda.add("pyvisa-py")`
+9. Exit the Julia REPL: `exit()`
+10. Change `udev` permissions, if not done already, and then reboot: `sudo echo 'SUBSYSTEM=="usb", MODE="0666", GROUP="usbusers"' >> /etc/udev/rules.d/99-com.rules`

 ___